dphiffer/fecpw/README.md

 * Basic form *using a form to submit data and operate on it in PHP*
 * Tiny Wiki *the minimal amount of code for a dynamic website*

+## Week 2

+* Example of how the Tiny Wiki might be extended in this week's assignment